|Hilary A. Herbert|

 March 4, 1897 – National Baseball Hall of Fame left fielder Lefty O’doul was born in San Francisco, Calif.
 He went on to play for the New York Yankees, the Boston Red Sox, the New York Giants, the Philadelphia Phillies and the Brooklyn Robins/Dodgers.
 He was inducted into the Hall of Fame in 2002.

-March 4, 1901 – The Town of Red Level was officially incorporated as a municipality.
-(Ala.
-League of Mun.)
+March 4, 1901 – According to the Alabama League of Municipalities, the Town of Red Level was officially incorporated as a municipality.

 March 4, 1901 - A dramatic version of Alabama author Mary Johnston's book “To Have and To Hold” opened on Broadway.